GoogleContainerTools/skaffold/docs/content/en/docs/pipeline-stages/filesync.md

    This is supported by docker and kaniko artifacts and also for custom artifacts that declare a dependency on a Dockerfile.

 + `auto`: Skaffold automatically configures the sync.
-This is only supported by Jib and Buildpacks artifacts.
+This mode is only supported by Jib and Buildpacks artifacts.
+   Auto sync mode is enabled by default for Buildpacks artifacts.

 ### Manual sync mode